xapple/crest4/README.md

 ### Classification databases

 The `silvamod128` database was derived by manual curation of the [SILVA NR SSU Ref v.128](https://www.arb-silva.de/documentation/release-128/).
 It supports SSU sequences from bacteria and archaea (16S) as well as eukaryotes (18S), with a high level of manual curation and defined environmental clades.
-Release supported: Silva NR SSU Ref v128.
 This database was last released in September 2016.

-The `silvamod138` database used the same process but with the latest version of SILVA NR SSU.
+The `silvamod138` database uses a similar process but with a more recent version of the database.
+More specifically it is based on SILVA v138 PR2 release v4.13.

 ### Classification algorithm